Published: March 17, 2020

 E₵ONOMI₵-NEXU-1

-The Supreme Court’s decision essentially overturning the physical presence standard for determining sales and use tax nexus was over a year and half ago, in June 2018.
-Since that time, the states and some local jurisdictions have worked at a fevered pace [insert your own comments here] to enact their own economic nexus laws.
-As of the date of this article, all but two states (MO and FL) have enacted some form of economic nexus and FL recently indicated that it is not going to address economic nexus this legislative session.
 It’s just a matter of time before all 46 states (including D.C.) that impose a sales/use tax have some form of economic nexus based on Wayfair.
 Right behind the bullet train that was the economic nexus movement came the marketplace facilitator laws.
-As of today, there are approximately 40 states that have imposed a marketplace facilitator law, leaving only six states which impose a sales and use tax but don’t yet have a marketplace facilitator law in place.
-Theoretically at least, the so-called playing field is more level now between remote sellers and in-state brick-and-mortar sellers, which was one of the goals all along.
-That, plus giving the states a much easier path at raising revenue instead of actually enforcing their own use tax regimes.
+As of today, there are approximately 40 states that have imposed a marketplace facilitator law.
+This leaves only six states which impose a sales and use tax but don’t yet have a marketplace facilitator law in place.

-Outsource your compliance to Clarus Partners
+Outsource Your Compliance to Clarus Partners

-We file approximately 50,000 sales and use tax returns annually for our clients.
-What does that mean for you?
-It means that we have the technology and processes to easily handle any compliance burden you might have.
 Furthermore, since we’re not a traditional public accounting firm (in particular, the Big 4 and other larger firms), we don’t have the independence issues that they do.
 That means that we can handle your payment/remittance process ourselves without having to involve a third party (i.e., AnyBill) and the additional fees that come with it.
-On top of that, we find that our baseline compliance services are less expensive than a lot of the competition and often include certain services (e.g., notice management) for which other providers will make an additional charge.

-We can also serve as your entire indirect tax department.
-We have several clients whereby we act as their entire indirect tax function – including sales and use tax, property tax, and business licenses.
-We answer day-to-day questions, are involved in company-wide meetings and strategy discussions, handle all of the indirect tax audits, in addition to handling the periodic compliance.
 What we find is that the fully loaded FTE costs for hiring a qualified person to manage this entire process, including the compliance, is often far higher than the cost of turning it all over to Clarus Partners.
 Plus, you get the added benefit of all our years of multistate experience in this space.

 Refund reviews